spatialnetworkslab/vue-gg/docs/marks/symbol.md

 ---
-title: Symbol Mark
+title: Symbol mark
 ---

-# Symbol Mark
+# Symbol mark

-## Description

-The Symbol mark is used for plotting point data, with each data instance being represented as a symbol (or shape).
+The Symbol mark is used for plotting point data, with each data instance being represented as a symbol (or shape) element.
 The most common use for the Symbol mark is for creating points such as used in a scatterplot.

 <div style="display: flex;
 	justify-content: space-around;